raspberrypilearning/dont-fall-through/en/step_8.md

 ## What next?

-If you are following the [More Unity](https://projects.raspberrypi.org/en/raspberrypi/more-unity) path, you can move on to the [Pixel art reveal](https://projects.raspberrypi.org/en/projects/pixel-art-reveal){:target='_blank'} project.
+If you are following the [More Unity](https://projects.raspberrypi.org/en/raspberrypi/more-unity) path, you can move on to the [Pixel Art Reveal](https://projects.raspberrypi.org/en/projects/pixel-art-reveal){:target='_blank'} project.
 In this project, you will design some pixel art which the player reveals by rolling a ball over the tiles.

 --- print-only ---